Wildlife artist Masuda Hisashi, a resident of Hokkaido who specializes in detailed pen-and-ink portraits of Japanese and

 Currently, Masuda works as a freelance wildlife artist, contributing artwork to magazines (such as Birder), books and pictorial books.
 For his monochrome art, he uses pen with ink and pencils.
 For his colored art he mainly uses acrylic colours.
 He is available for commissions and can be contacted directly through his own website.

 Masuda's art has drawn him into the realms of ornithology and mammalogy, but recent projects have involved him in illustrating dinosaurs for books and exhibits.

 Masuda holds regular exhibitions in Sapporo and Tokyo and it was at one of these exhibits in 2010 that Mark became impressed both by his work and his dedication to his art.
-At his exhibition the following year they discussed the possibility of working together on a project, which is now coming to fruition.
+At his exhibition the following year they discussed the possibility of working together on a project, which came to fruition in 2014.

-During 2012/2013, Masuda has been working on illustrations for The Nature of Japan: From Dancing Cranes to Flying Fish, a collaborative work with Mark Brazil.
+During 2012/2013, Masuda worked on illustrations for The Nature of Japan: From Dancing Cranes to Flying Fish, a collaborative work with Mark Brazil.

-Masuda's studies of Japanese wildlife are delicate, evocative and imaginative and will enhance each chapter of this forthcoming book, which is designed to showcase his art while commorating 30 years of Mark's writing.
+Masuda's studies of Japanese wildlife are delicate, evocative and imaginative and enhance each chapter of this delightful book, which is designed to showcase his art while commorating 30 years of Mark's writing.

 These illustrations of Ural Owl, Eurasian Red Squirrel and Red-flanked Bluetail all by Masuda Hisashi are samples of the artwork that is included in The Nature of Japan.

 © 2013 Mark Brazil & Chris Cook (text)